Near Miss

 What Is Near Miss In Safety

 You're walking across a warehouse floor.
-And the load shifts.
-A forklift rounds the corner too fast.
-Here's the thing — the driver brakes hard.
+That's why a forklift rounds the corner too fast.
+On the flip side, the load shifts.
+The driver brakes hard.
 A crate slides off the forks and crashes to the concrete — six inches from your steel-toed boots.

 Your heart pounds.
+Think about it: nothing hit you.
 No injury.
-Your hands shake.
+In practice, your hands shake.
 No damage.
-Now, nothing hit you.
 Just a close call.

 That's a near miss.
 And if you're smart, you'll treat it like the gift it is.